jwill824/docker-compose/README.md

 # docker-compose
 Docker Compose for Java/SpringBoot, with Grafana and Prometheus integrations, for chained SpringBoot services.
 Uses Maven to interact with custom docker compose script.
+Place all of this code inside your root SpringBoot application.

 This project uses [docker compose](https://docs.docker.com/compose/).
 Docker compose allows a project that has multiple dependencies to be ran in tandem across a network so that the whole project can be tested.